guymguym/heroku-build.script/readme.md

 Notice that the build.script file can be implemented using any executable/interpreted format that heroku stack will be able to run.

-If you don`t like or can`t se the name build.script, you can provide a file called .build.script in the app root dir which will contain a different name (for example try: echo "shala/lala/lala/ding.dong" > .build.script and make sure to put your build.script content in that path).
+If you do not like or cannot use the name build.script, you can provide a file called .build.script in the app root dir which will contain a different name (for example try: echo "shala/lala/lala/ding.dong" > .build.script and make sure to put your build.script content in that path).

 Here is a simple hello world example of a build.script written in bash: